koljapluemer/obsidian-the-queue/README.md

 Detailed instructions for running the project locally are still pending, however this is just a basic `ts` project.
 Cloning it locally, installing dependencies with `npm i` and then running it with `npm run dev` should work fine.
 To use it in Obsidian, you have to put the project folder in your plugin folder.

+To start hacking away at the plugin, check `DOC.md` for a brief introduction on where to find what functionality.

 If you have any trouble, please open an issue.
 Cheerz!